aman0397/Bankers_algorithm/README.md

 <b>Data Structures used :</b></br>
 Available: A vector of length m indicates teh number of available resources of each type. </br>
-Max: An n*m matrix defines the maximum demand for each process.</br>
+Max: An n x m matrix defines the maximum demand for each process.</br>
-Allocation: An n*m matrix defines number of resources of each type currently allocated to each process. </br>
+Allocation: An n x m matrix defines number of resources of each type currently allocated to each process. </br>
-Need: An n*m matrix indicates the remaining resource need of each process.</br>
+Need: An n x m matrix indicates the remaining resource need of each process.</br>

 <b>Algorithms used :</b></br>
 Safety Algorithm:</br>